List of denominations in the Latter Day Saint movement

-The denominations in the Latter Day Saint movement are sometimes collectively referred to as Mormonism.
-One source estimated over 400 denominations have sprung from founder Joseph Smith's original movement.
+An estimated over 400 denominations in the Latter Day Saint movement (sometimes collectively referred to as Mormonism) have sprung from founder Joseph Smith's original movement, according to Benjamin Park.
 Mormon is an informal term used especially when referring to the largest Latter Day Saint denomination, the Church of Jesus Christ of Latter-day Saints (LDS Church), and other offshoots in the movement.
 Some groups opposed to the use of the term Mormon consider it to be connected to the polygamy once practiced by the Utah church, or to pejoratives used against early adherents of the movement.

 The Latter Day Saint movement includes: